Connect via Eclipse Paho Java

-The project use Maven as the build tool.
+The project uses Maven as the build tool.
+Please install Maven first.

 - Create a Maven project with

-, refer to Creating a Maven project (opens new window) - Craet package
+Intellij IDEA, refer to Creating a Maven project - Create package

 Add the dependency definition to the pom.xml